Vottz/master-thesis/README.md

 # Library of functions
-The [lib.py](lib.py) file contains all the functions that are needed for the experiments.
+The [lib.py](lib.py) file contains all the functions used in multiple experiments.
+Some of the experiment files itself have single functions that are only used in that specific experiment

+In [lib.py](lib.py) the following functions can be found:
+- The Selectibe Optimiziation Algorithm
+- num_days_between
+- weekdayfrequency(year)
+- getConstantsFromBPMN: Extracts the parameters from the JSON file that is used to describe the application architecture

+- calcEnergyDemandFromAVG
+- calcQFromAVG
+- calcCarbonEmissionFromEnergyDemand
+- calcCarbonBudgetFrom_AVG_CE
+- getS_hourlyAVG
+- calcEnergyBudgetHourInWeekAVG
+- calcCarbonIntensityHourInWeekAVG
+- calcCarbonBudgetHourInWeekAVG
+- calcED_LP

 # Experiments